digitaldesignunit/csc/README.md

 - The `csc_labels` python code to create QR-Code labels was developed by Mirko Dutschke.
 The code has been refactored as a python module and integrated by Max Benjamin Eschenbach.
-- The `csc_sheetscan` pyton module was developed based on the scanning setup for sheets that was developed by Mirko Dutschke.
+- The `csc_sheetscan` python module was developed based on the scanning setup for sheets that was developed by Mirko Dutschke.
 The functional code has been written by Max Benjamin Eschenbach.
+- **NEW**: The CSC Grasshopper Interface components were developed and standardized by Max Benjamin Eschenbach, providing Python 3 components for direct integration with Rhino/Grasshopper workflows.

 ## Licensing